Young

 practice drawing

 in the air with their own finger.
+This is a preliminary practice of the individual edge lines or shape lines -- not the whole thing unless it is a simple thing like an egg.
 We pick another edge and we both do it together in the air while I talk it through.
 We move our fingers very slowly (as fast as an ant moves along the edge) in the air to follow the edge of the object.
 We talk about each motion.
-I want them to habitually looking at the edges of things before drawing them.
-We learn to see one actual line - not the overall shape for now.
-We call this "practicing lines".
-I praise the child enthusiastically at each stage. |
+I want them to habitually looking at the edges of things before drawing them. |

 |